TheOddler/aplai/report/report.md

 We also ran these experiments in the alternate viewpoint.
 However, there the difference in results was only up to 0,200 sec.
-So we assume that the choice options do not make a difference in our alternate viewpoint and that the time difference has to do with other programs running at that time.
+So we assume that the choice options do not make a difference in our alternate viewpoint and that the time difference has to do with other programs running on the computer at that time.
 The reason that it does not affect the alternate viewpoint is probably because the alternate viewpoint does not have any backtracks.
 Since the options are there to influence the propagation over backtracks, it makes sense that we do not see a difference.